What is Modern SharePoint?

-There is no easy way to modernize them.
-You can start by provisioning a new communication site and determining which existing web parts or pages you wish to modernize.
+- Publishing Sites There is no easy way to modernize them.
+You can start by provisioning a new communication site and determining which existing web parts or pages you wish to update.

 Of course, this is easier said than done.
 If you’re interested in customized feedback on your current SharePoint environment, please do not hesitate to reach out to us.

 Klarinet Solutions’ digital workplace consultants are experts in Modern SharePoint and Flat Architecture.
 We have had tremendous success migrating many older intranet platforms, implementing out-of-the-box Modern Solutions, and building key web parts and Power tools for our clients.
-Learn about our services or call us at 866.211.8191 if you want to learn more about how to take the next step in your digital workplace.
+Learn about our services or call us at 866.211.8191 if you want to learn more about taking the next step in your digital workplace.